-House property as per the Income-tax Act, 1961 means any building (or land adjacent to such building) owned by assessee himself.
-House property includes flats, shops, office space, factory sheds, commercial building, agricultural land and farm houses etc.
+As per the Income-tax Act, 1961 in reference to house property means any building (or land adjacent to the such building) owned by the assessee himself.
+House property includes flats, shops, office space, factory sheds, commercial buildings, agricultural land and farmhouses etc.

-Let out property means the property which has been let out by an assessee for monetary consideration i.e. rent.
+Let-out property is a property that has been let out by an assessee for monetary consideration i.e. rent.
 The rent received shall be treated as ‘Income from house property'.
-There is no ceiling limit for claiming deduction of interest on housing loan on let out property.
+There is no ceiling limit for claiming a deduction of interest on a housing loan on the let-out property.

 What are the eligible deductions allowed to be deducted from house property income?

-Rental income received by taxpayer is taxable under ” Income from House Property”.
-However Income Tax Act, 1961 has provided some expenditures under Section 24 which can be claimed as deduction.
+Rental income received by the taxpayer is taxable under ” Income from House Property”.
+However, Income Tax Act, of 1961 has provided some expenditures under Section 24 which can be claimed as deductions.

-There are 2 deductions eligible to be deducted from Net Annual Value of house property namely:
+There are 3 deductions eligible to be deducted from the Net Annual Value of house property namely: